The end. And thanks for coming mmkkay baiyyyy!

 *casually flips hair over shoulder*

-In full disclosure, I’m talking to you about Brazilian Burrito Bowls today from the steamy locale of New Orleans, Louisiana!
+In full disclosure, I’m talking to you about Plantain Burrito Bowls today from the steamy locale of New Orleans, Louisiana!

 I am sort of loving the humidity, which is exactly the sort of naive we-don’t-live-here statement I used to hate coming from people when we lived in the Philippines, but here I am, being that girl, pretending like I love humidity for a hot second.
 I don’t know – it gives me bad hair excuses.
 It requires the wearing of a cute summer dress.
 It just feels good.